Aez35/miRScore/README.md

 * `-mature maturefile`: FASTA file containing mature miRNA sequences of proposed novel miRNAs for scoring.
 * `-hairpin hairpinfile`:  FASTA file containing the hairpin sequences in which the mature miRNAs can be found.
-* `(-fastq fastqfiles | -bamfile bamfiles)`: Trimmed small RNA-seq libraries or mapped reads, either in FASTQ or BAM format.
+* `-fastq fastqfiles`: Trimmed small RNA-seq libraries or mapped reads, either in FASTQ format.
 The specified files should be **unique individual libraries**.
 If merged libraries are provided, be sure not to include any individual libraries present in the merged file, as this will cause issues with read counting.
 It is best to avoid the use of merged libraries when possible.
 Please be sure to trim FASTQ files before submitting to miRScore.

-**Please note: the sequence identifier of each miRNA (i.e. ATH-miR173) must match the sequence identifier of the corresponding hairpin precursors in the hairpin file (i.e. ATH-miR173)!
+**Please note: the sequence identifier of each miRNA (i.e. ATH-miR173) must match the sequence identifier of the corresponding hairpin precursors in the hairpin file (i.e. ATH-MIR173)!
 This is not case sensitive.**

 ## Usage
 ```
-miRScore [-help] ([-fastq FASTQFILES.fq/fastq]|[-bamfile BAMFILES.bam]) -mature MATUREFILE.fa -hairpin HAIRPINFILE.fa [-star STARFILE.fa] [-mm] [-n NAME] [-threads THREADS] -kingdom plant/animal [-out outputDirectory, default= miRScore_output/]
+miRScore [-help] [-fastq FASTQFILES.fq/fastq] -mature MATUREFILE.fa -hairpin HAIRPINFILE.fa [-star STARFILE.fa] [-mm] [-n NAME] [-threads THREADS] -kingdom plant/animal [-out outputDirectory, default= miRScore_output/]
 ```

 ## Options